trentmilton/trentmilton-site-jekyll/_posts/2014-08-15-youtube-log-in-error-on-apple-tv.md

 title: YouTube Log In Error on Apple TV
 published: true
 categories: []
-tags: [apple tv, youtube, account, error]
+tags: [apple-tv, youtube, account, error]
 ---
 I had an issue the other day trying to log in to my youtube account on my apple tv.
 I couldn't work out what was going on for a while.
 My password was correct, account was right.
 No idea...